ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 ```

 As in any machine learning application, we need to normalize our data.
-In this case I use the function called  StandardScaler() in thePython's sklearn package.
+In this case, I use the function called  StandardScaler() in thePython's sklearn package.

 ```
 # Create an array stack of feature vectors